How to Avoid Buying the Worst Central Vacuum

 Get the Right Filtration System

 After the motor, the filtration system is the most important part of your central unit.
-Broadly speaking, there’s three different types: bag units, filtered, and cyclonic.
+Broadly speaking, there’s three different types: bagged, filtered, and cyclonic units.
 Each type has its own set of pros and cons, which we’ll discuss below.

 1. Bagged Units